tracker code

 2

 HVAC systems should utilise the best quality filters that are practicable, given the constraints on plant capability, capacity and maintaining airflow velocity.
-If humidity can be adjusted, target 40-60% relative humidity to reduce coronavirus risk.
+If humidity can be adjusted, target 40-60% relative humidity to reduce risk of infection.

 3

-For whole building protection, Engineered Germicidal UV-C devices should be deployed in the HVAC duct, near the filter and coils, to suit the duct size, airflow velocity (contact time), temperature range, humidity, target microbe and target inactivation level (i.e. clean, disinfected or sterilised air).
+For whole building protection, Engineered GUV devices should be deployed in the HVAC duct, near the filter and coils, to suit the duct size, airflow velocity (contact time), temperature range, humidity, target microbe and target inactivation level (i.e. clean, disinfected or sterilised air).

 4